dmitrybelyakov/ansible-localcloud-php/README.md

 Dependencies
 ------------

-This role depends on [localcloud-common](https://github.com/dmitrybelyakov/ansible-localcloud-common) role to be in place.
+This role has no dependencies.

 Example Playbook
 ----------------